barooah/coredump/content/post/alpha.md

     * Database Internals
     * A Philosophy of Software Design
     * Algorithms to live by
+    * The Dart Programming Language
     * Flutter in Action
     * Clojure in Action
     * Clojure for the Brave and True
     * The Joy of Clojure
     * SICP
     * On Lisp
+    * Fundamentals of software architecture
+    * Thinking Functionally with Haskell
+    * Functional reactive programming
+    * Bayesian statistics the fun way
+    * From Mathematics to generic programming
+    * The nature of computation

 - Non-fiction

     * The World
     * Spillover
     * Factfulness
+    * The Tyranny of Experts
+    * The Dream of Reason
+    * The Dream of Enlightenment
+    * From Bacteria to Bach and Back
+    * Ordinary Men
+    * The Woman who smashed codes
+    * The Big Picture
+    * I contain multitudes
+    *

+- Fiction
+    * Recursion
+    * Solaris
+    * Ishmael
+    * All the light we cannot see
+    * Shogun
+    * The Master and Margarita
+    * A man called Ove
+    * If on a winter's night
+    * The Hungry Tide
+    * The shape of the ruins
+    * Gabriela, clove and cinnamon
+    * Dona flor and her two husbands